This post may contain affiliate links. Read the full disclosure

 The Scitech Discovery Centre, in West Perth, is a science and technology museum located in Perth, Western Australia.
 The centre consists of an interactive exhibition hall, IMAX theatre, planetarium and cafe.

-The museum is Perth’s largest interactive science museum, with more than 250 interactive exhibits on display, making this a great hands-on learning experience that makes science a load of fun for all ages.
+The museum is Perth’s largest interactive science museum, with more than 250 interactive exhibits on display, making this a great hands-on learning experience that makes science a lot of fun for all ages.

 There are regular kid-friendly events throughout the year, especially during school holidays, to keep the younger children entertained and awed.